Best CBD for Arthritis

 • Only unflavored oil at highest potency

 With conditions like arthritis, regular-strength CBD products aren’t always enough.
 CBDistillery has an extremely broad catalog, including some of the most potent CBD oils on the market.
-The company also offers several more niche products, including combinations of CBD and minor cannabinoids targeting specific concerns and things like topical salves; their CBDol topical salve is our favorite topical salve for arthritis because of its easy, nongreasy application and pleasant aroma.
+The company also offers several more niche products, including combinations of CBD and minor cannabinoids targeting specific concerns and things like topical salves; its CBDol topical salve is our favorite topical salve for arthritis because of its easy, nongreasy application and pleasant aroma.

 CBDistillery offers free shipping on orders over $75 and with every subscription purchase.
-We strongly recommend joining their subscription program, even if you’re just trying one of their products.
+We strongly recommend joining this subscription program, even if you’re just trying out one of the products.
 It was extremely easy for our testers to cancel their subscriptions, and it’ll save you at least $9 from shipping costs alone, which is what you’ll pay if you don’t hit that $75 threshold.
 You’ll also save an additional 30% on every order with a subscription and get a new container of CBD at your choice of the following intervals:

 • 4 weeks